ibm-cloud-docs/containers/cs_versions_changelog.md

 ### Changelog for worker node fix pack 1.10.3_1513, released 21 June 2018
 {: #1103_1513}

+The following table shows the changes that are included in the worker node fix pack 1.10.3_1513.
+{: shortdesc}

 <table summary="Changes that were made since version 1.10.3_1512">
 <caption>Changes since version 1.10.3_1512</caption>
 <thead>